Get your free digital cat health and safety book for a limited time.

 For instructions on how to administer CPR, check out this video.

-What Happens When a Pet is Electrocuted?
+What Happens When a Pet Is Electrocuted?

 Electrocution can cause multiple different types of injuries, from minor to major external and/or internal injuries.
 However, the longer a pet is exposed to the current is usually the major variable that causes the differences in the type of injuries, and the greater the damage will be.

 Electricity, when it comes into contact with a physical body, can cause muscular spasms.
-This means, if your pet bites into a live electric cable, the muscles in their jaw may end up spasming and closing around the cable, making it difficult for them to let go, thus increasing the time they are electrocuted and worsening any injury.
+This means, that if your pet bites into a live electric cable, the muscles in their jaw may end up spasming and closing around the cable, making it difficult for them to let go, thus increasing the time they are electrocuted and worsening any injury.
 Additionally, the live current may still be present when you locate them and could shock you as well if you were to immediately touch your pet.
 Therefore, as mentioned above, the first step when finding an electrocuted pet is to turn the power off at its source if possible.

 Types of injuries: